Claude Code + Sailop: Building Unique Frontends in Minutes

 sailop setup --global

-# Or set up for current project only
+# Or set up for the current project only

 sailop setupThis registers the /sailop command in your Claude Code environment.
-Once set up, Claude Code knows about Sailop's design system, scanning rules, and generation capabilities.
+After setup, Claude knows about Sailop's design system, its scanning rules, and its generation commands.

 Using /sailop in Claude Code

-The skill activation is simple.
-In your Claude Code session, type:
+Activation is one line.
+In your session, type:

-/sailopThis loads the Sailop skill into Claude's context.
-From that point on, Claude Code will:
+/sailopThat loads the skill into Claude's context.
+From there, Claude Code will:

-- Generate code using your design system instead of Tailwind defaults
+- Generate against your design system instead of Tailwind defaults

-- Check generated code against the 73 rules before presenting it
+- Check its own output against the 73 rules before showing it to you

-- Use non-AI color palettes, typography pairings, and spacing values
+- Pull non-AI palettes, type pairings, and spacing from your tokens

 The Design System Generation Flow

-When you first activate Sailop on a project, it generates a complete design system:
+The first time you activate Sailop on a project, it generates a full design system:

 # Generate a seed-based design system